-7.4.3 RSA Exponentiation
+7.5.3 RSA Exponentiation

-To do raw work with the RSA function call:
+To do raw work with the RSA function, that is without padding, use the following function:

-This loads the bignum from in as a big endian word in the format PKCS specifies, raises it to either e or d and stores the result in out and the size of the result in outlen. which is set to PK_PUBLIC to use e (i.e. for encryption/verifying) and set to PK_PRIVATE to use d as the exponent (i.e. for decrypting/signing).
+This will load the bignum from in as a big endian integer in the format PKCS #1 specifies, raises it to either e or d and stores the result in out and the size of the result in outlen. which is set to PK_PUBLIC to use e (i.e. for encryption/verifying) and set to PK_PRIVATE to use d as the exponent (i.e. for decrypting/signing).

-Note that the output of his function is zero-padded as per PKCS #1 specifications.
-This allows this routine to interoprate with PKCS #1 padding functions properly.
+Note: the output of this function is zero-padded as per PKCS #1 specification.
+This allows this routine to work with PKCS #1 padding functions properly.